Uneven Election Policies Across the Country Shape Youth Voting

 Why This Matters: Pre-registration allows young people to complete a voter registration application so they will be officially registered to vote once they turn 18.
 That can be helpful in engaging and registering the newest eligible voters, who often lag behind their slightly older peers in electoral participation.
 In fact, CIRCLE’s September analysis of youth voter registration data shows that most states are lagging behind their 2018 registration numbers for youth ages 18-19.
 We have also found that having a pre-registration law in place in 2020 was associated with a 9-percentage-point increase in a county’s youth voting rate.

 Most states allow young people to register to vote if they will be 18 on or before the next election.
 In addition, some states allow registered young people who are under the age of 18 to vote in a primary election if they will be 18 years old on or before the following general election.

-However, 20 states allow all 17-year-olds to pre-register to vote regardless of their age at the time of the next election, and 16 states and Washington D.C. allow all 16-year-olds to pre-register to vote.
+However, 19 states and Washington, D.C., allow all 17-year-olds to pre-register to vote regardless of their age at the time of the next election, and 16 states and Washington D.C. allow all 16-year-olds to pre-register to vote.
 This most expansive form of pre-registration is conducive to growing voters by helping young people prepare to become active participants in democracy from an early age—often while many are simultaneously taking a high school civics course.